-These are key measurements for identifying malicious spy cables.
+These are the key measurements for identifying malicious spy cables.

 Measurements for a legitimate USB cable.